 Regulations require bottlers to inform consumers of “bottled water” contents.
 Although recent tests have not found any lead in dozens of brands of bottled water, studies have shown that microbes may grow in the bottles while on grocers’ shelves.

-A: Putting an object in your toilet tank will help to conserve water, but a brick is not your best choice.
+Putting an object in your toilet tank will help to conserve water, but a brick is not your best choice.
 Bricks can erode or crumble, so use a glass or plastic container filled with water instead.
 This way, every time you flush the toilet, a small amount of water will be safely conserved.
-However some toilets do require a certain number of gallons in their tank, so be sure to be careful and watch the water level to be sure you aren’t damaging the tank.
+However, some toilets do require a certain number of gallons in their tank, so be careful and watch the water level to ensure you aren’t damaging the tank.

-A: Weed killer isn’t only found in the gardening section.
+Weed killer isn’t only found in the gardening section.
 Household vinegar is an effective way to kill weeds and keep animals safe.
 Pour a small amount on the roots of the weed for an environment-friendly way to keep your yard beautiful.
 We also encourage you to inquire with your local nursery about other organic options.

 You also might want to check to make sure it works by turning it clockwise until the water shuts off to the house.
 Open the faucets in the kitchen or bathroom to make sure no water is flowing.
 If the valve is not functioning properly, have it replaced or repaired right away.
 Don’t forget to turn the water main back on when you are finished with the process.